Order Management API

 - Missing or invalid credentials (

-Bearer token
+Bearer token,database-id-hash).

 - Missing or invalid credentials (

-Each error typically includes a JSON structure with "message"
+Each error typically includes a JSON structure with "message" and "status".

 7. Summary

-Endpoint | Method | Purpose |
+| Endpoint | Method | Purpose |

 /api/order?limit=&offset=... | GET | List or search orders (paginated, sorted). |

-/api/order | PUT | Upsert (create or update) an order by id . |
+/api/order | PUT | Upsert (create or update) an order by id. |

 /api/order/[id] | DELETE | Delete a specific order. |